Princess-org/Princess-org.github.io/source/expressions.rst

 Functions may be defined at top level with the keyword `def` like this:
 The arguments are specified in parenthesis after the function name and are of the form "name": "type".
-Do note that the types need to be defined here and can't be inferred like for variables.
+The types need to be defined here and can't be inferred like for variables.

 The return type is optionally